 Lot Measurement, Width.
-The width of a lot shall be considered to be the average distance between straight lines connecting front and rear lot lines at each side of the lot, measured as straight lines between the foremost points of the side lot lines in front (where they intersect with the street line) and the rear most points of the side lot lines in the rear, provided however that the width between the side lot lines at their foremost points in the front shall not be less than eighty (80) percent of the required lot width except in the case of lots on the turning circle of a cul-de-sac, where the width shall not be less than sixty (60) percent of the required lot width.
+Width of a lot shall be considered to be the average distance between straight lines connecting front and rear lot lines at each side of the lot, measured as straight lines between the foremost points of the side lot lines in front (where they intersect with the street line) and the rear most points of the side lot lines in the rear, provided however that the width between the side lot lines at their foremost points in the front shall not be less than eighty percent (80%) of the required lot width except in the case of lots on the turning circle of a cul-de-sac, where the width shall not be less than sixty percent (60%) of the required lot width.

 Lot of Record.
-A lot of record means:
+A lot of record is

 - 1. A lot which is part of a subdivision recorded in the office of the County Clerk, or - 2.
-A lot or parcel described by metes and bounds, the description of which has been so recorded on or before the date of adoption of the Comprehensive Plan of the Town.
+A lot or parcel described by metes and bounds, the description of which has been so recorded on or before the date of adoption of the City's Comprehensive Plan.

 Lot Types.
-The diagram which follows illustrates terminology used in these land development regulations with reference to corner lots, interior lots, reversed frontage lots, and through lots:
+The terminology used in these land development regulations with reference to corner lots, interior lots, reversed frontage lots, and through lots is as follows: